-Emmanuel Burgin was born in Lynwood, California where sports kept him off the streets and out of gangs.
-Sports then earned him a football scholarship to California State University at Northridge.
+Emmanuel was born in Lynwood, California where sports kept him off the streets and out of gangs.
+He attended California State University at Northridge on a football scholarship.
 After three years of NFL and CFL tryouts including a contract with the LA Thunderbolts, Emmanuel landed in Yuba City, California as a Captain of the minor league football team, the Twin City Cougars.

 After leaving football, Emmanuel helped create the largest event security company in the country.
 In 1986 he became the Security Director for the Bob Dylan/Tom Petty and the Heartbreakers North American Tour.

-In 1999 he assisted in the start-up of Con Pane Rustic Breads & Cafe and performed the duties of General Manager until 2004.
-He returned to writing in 2005 and now splits his time between Prague, Czech Republic and San Diego, California.
+In 1999 he assisted in the start-up of the successful bakery Con Pane Rustic Breads & Cafe in San Diego, California and performed the duties of General Manager until 2020.
+Throughout his time at Con Pane Emmanuel continued to write and is now devoted full time to his writing career.
+He splits his time between Prague, Czechia and San Diego, California.

-Besides the written word, I am passionate for music of all kinds (really) but in particular jazz, blues, and good old rock’ n roll.
-And I have another mode of creative expression which is photography.
-I use the camera to train my eye for the details of a story–lighting, color, tones, moods in other words the composition.
-It also lets me capture the beat of a moment and gives me a certain instant gratification I can’t get from writing.
+Besides the written word, I am passionate for music of all kinds (really) jazz, blues and good old rock’ n roll is at the top.
+Another outlet of creative expression is photography.
+I use the camera to train my eye for the details of a story–lighting, color, tones, moods, and composition.
+It also lets me capture the beat of a moment and gives me a certain instant gratification something I cannot obtain from writing.
 It also gets me OUTSIDE.

 Last note on Hemingway and Picasso: When Hemingway took his son to the New York Met. and stood before Picasso’s masterpiece Guernica, which depicts the horrific scene of the Nazi’s carpet bombing of that small town of the same name he said to his son “He got it right.”

-Take those passions and toss in traveling and meeting people and you begin to understand what makes me full, what puts me in motion.
-Life is good, and, when you toss in the human element, especially, the little ones then life goes a little higher.
+Take those passions and throw in traveling, and meeting people and one begins to understand what makes me full, what puts me in motion.
+Life is good, and, when the little ones, children, are mixed into that element then life goes a little higher.